altBeck/eazybank-beck/README.md

 ### Useful resources

-- [CSSTricks](https://css-tricks.com/change-color-of-svg-on-hover/) - This helped me in learnign different ways/methods in changing the color of SVG icons.
+- [CSSTricks](https://css-tricks.com/change-color-of-svg-on-hover/) - This helped me in learning different ways/methods in changing the color of SVG icons.
 I really liked this pattern and will use it going forward.

 ## Author